InspiryThemes/realhomes-docs/docs/realhomes-cloud-studio.md

 This feature is designed to rapidly speed up your workflow and help you achieve stunning, professional designs without having to build every component from scratch.

 ---

 ## Key Features

+- **One-Click Template Import:** <br>Instantly import entire pages, individual sections, headers, or footers directly into your Elementor layouts without ever leaving the editor.
+Say goodbye to manually recreating designs or importing JSON files.<br><br>

+- **Cloud Syncing:** <br>Stay up to date with the latest designs.
+The library connects directly to our cloud servers, allowing you to instantly sync and fetch newly released templates with a single click.<br><br>
-**Smart Media Localization:**

-When you import a template, RealHomes Cloud Studio doesn't just link to images hosted on external servers.
+- **Smart Media Localization:** <br>When you import a template, RealHomes Cloud Studio doesn't just link to images hosted on external servers.
 It automatically downloads all external media (images, SVGs) and uploads them directly to your local **WordPress Media Library**.
-This ensures your pages load fast and your assets remain intact.
+This ensures your pages load fast and your assets remain intact.<br><br>

-**Favorites System:**

-Found a template you love?
-You can "Star" or favorite templates. <br>These are saved to your profile and easily accessible via a dedicated "Favorites" tab for quick access in future projects.
+- **Favorites System:** <br>Found a template you love?
+You can "Star" or favorite templates. <br>These are saved to your profile and easily accessible via a dedicated "Favorites" tab for quick access in future projects.<br><br>

-**Import History:**

-Every time a template is imported, it is logged in the **Import History** (accessible via the WordPress Admin Bar or Dashboard).
-If you accidentally delete a section and need to find the exact template you used days later, you can easily retrieve it from your history.
+- **Import History:** <br>>Every time a template is imported, it is logged in the **Import History** (accessible via the WordPress Admin Bar or Dashboard).
+If you accidentally delete a section and need to find the exact template you used days later, you can easily retrieve it from your history.<br><br>

-**Advanced Filtering:**

-Quickly find what you need by filtering templates by Category (e.g., Headers, Footers) and Style (e.g., Ultra, Modern), or by using the instantaneous search bar.
+- **Advanced Filtering:** <br>Quickly find what you need by filtering templates by Category (e.g., Headers, Footers) and Style (e.g., Ultra, Modern), or by using the instantaneous search bar.

 ---